Do I have to be member of your church or a particular church to send my child to school there?

 For our elementary school, our student-teacher ratio is often lower than local public, charter, and private schools.
 The average class size is around 17.

 Yes, and in most cases, it exceeds them.
-As a parochial Lutheran school, we are able to independently determine and adhere to educational standards which best ensure the highest quality of academic preparation for students.
+As a private school, we are able to independently determine and adhere to educational standards which best ensure the highest quality of academic preparation for students.
 Our school provides a rigorous academic curriculum that integrates the Christian faith and knowledge.

 Students have attended or currently attend local public high schools in Gilbert, Higley, Mesa, Chandler, Queen Creek, and Tempe, as well as private high schools including Gilbert Christian, Valley Christian, Seton Catholic, Brophy and Xavier College Prep.